Before using your device, you will need to enable the electronic bag tag feature in your Alaska Airlines app.

 If you have trouble getting your phone to sync with the device, try changing the placement of your phone.
 The blue light at the top of the device will stay solidly illuminated when your phone is properly placed on the electronic bag tag.
 More tips for placement are available in the FAQ below.

-Byypass the bag tag station and head straight to the bag drop area.
-Be sure to have your ID ready for the agent who is accepting your bag.
+Skip the bag tag printing station and head straight to the bag drop area.
+Be sure to have your ID ready before the agent accepts your bag.

 Make sure that all of your checked luggage has been received by Alaska Airlines no later than the specific check-in cut-off time for your departure airport.